Ayach90/cryptonews/README.md

 This is a project in NextJS that allows to see the price and other metrics about the main cryptocurrencies through third service from an API .
-Also, the site has a blog that get posts from a WordPress installation and the possibility to do Login and create a list of cryptocurrencies and save it for your user.
+Also, the site has a blog that get posts from a WordPress installation through API and the possibility to do Login and create a list of cryptocurrencies and save it for your user.
 The backend to authenticate users and save the lists of cryptocurrencies is made with Firestore.

 ## Installation